 While traveling on these routes, you won’t find it difficult to come across eateries in the major towns.
-But always store water and snacks in your vehicle for those stretches on the road where the eateries are few and far in between.
+But make it a point to store enough drinking water and snacks in your vehicle for the road so you don’t have to make multiple stops en route.
 Also, since the routes are long, plan your night halts in advance.
-Finally, have a great time on the road from Hyderabad to goa!

 Fab Safety Tips for Road Trips from Hyderabad to Goa

 All set to hit the road?
 Before you head off, take our two cents on the dos and don’ts of taking a trip from Hyderabad to Goa

 - Wash your hands whenever you get out of the car or use an alcohol-based hand sanitizer

 - Choose a 100% hygienic hotel for a safe stay

 - Prefer bottled water and eat only at a clean restaurant

 - Avoid touching your eyes, nose or mouth frequently